Skip to main content

 Managing Visibility and Access

-You can update your integration permissions or disconnect at any time by going to Settings → Integrations → Notion → Manage access.
-From there, you can:
+Go to Settings → Integrations → Notion → Manage access.
+From here, you can:

 • Reconnect to Notion if access expires